department-of-veterans-affairs/va.gov-team/products/iris/IRIS Form - Main Page Inquiry Details (2 of 4).md

 ## Your inquiry

-Inquiry Type (*Required) (combo-box with search field) Default number of values TBD.
+Inquiry Type (*Required) (combo-box with search field)
+- Default number of values TBD.
 Values sorted alphabetically.
 The list of values include 'Question', 'Compliment', 'Service Complaint', 'Suggestion'

-note idea of not having Claims status here should be discussed - see ticket)
+note idea of not having Claims status here should be discussed - see ticket for details.

-Inquiry Topic (*Required) (combo-box with search field) Default number of values TBD.
+- Inquiry Topic (*Required) (combo-box with search field) Please see story details for content.
+Default number of values TBD.
 Values sorted alphabetically.
-For the list of Level 1, Level 2 and Level 3 values please refer the attached excel spreadsheet in the story.
-These are values we need to confirm with stakeholders.
+For the list of Level 1, Level 2 and Level 3 values please refer the Excel spreadsheet in the story.
+These are values we need to confirm with stakeholders - we're in the process of doing this.

-Enter your message here (*Required)
+- Enter your message here (*Required)
 (large text box)

 Calls to action: